henrysky/astroNN/README.md

 Currently astroNN is a python package being developed by the main author to facilitate his undergraduate research project on deep learning application in stellar and galactic astronomy using SDSS APOGEE and GAIA satellite data.

-For learning purpose,, astroNN includes a deep learning toy dataset for astronomer - Galaxy10.
+For learning purpose, astroNN includes a deep learning toy dataset for astronomer - Galaxy10.

 #### [astroNN Documentation](http://astronn.readthedocs.io/)